 - Breathing problems.
 You may find it difficult to take deep breaths or find yourself forced to gasp for air.

 - Irregular heartbeat.
-Your heart may beat in a funny manner or feel weird in your chest.
+Your heart may beat funnily or feel weird in your chest.
 This is always a symptom to bring up to your doctor immediately.

 - Chest pains.
 Chest pains ranging from mild to severe are a common result of hyperkalemia.
 In the most extreme cases, hyperkalemia left untreated can cause cardiac arrest and death.